Stray Cats: Breakup and reunions

 Musical and personal conflicts began to emerge in the ways that the individual members handled their new-found success; Phantom married actress Britt Ekland, while Setzer made guest appearances with stars like Bob Dylan and Stevie Nicks and became the concert guitarist for Robert Plant's Honeydrippers side project.
-In late 1984, the band added former BMT's guitarist and Long Island native Tommy Byrnes on second guitar and harmony vocals, and after a European and US tour which ended at the 1984 Louisiana World Expedition, parted ways.

-The decision to end the band was Setzer's, and it left the other members aggrieved.
+In late 1984, the band added former BMT's guitarist and Long Island native Tommy Byrnes on second guitar and harmony vocals.
+After a European and US tour which ended at the 1984 Louisiana World Expedition, Setzer made the decision to end the band, which left the other members aggrieved.
 In an interview, Setzer pleaded restlessness as his motivation: "It's just that I didn't get that great feeling anymore ...
 I had five good years of that, but then I got bored with it.
 In the last year I stopped getting that feeling, that great kick that twisted in my gut."
 Looking back in 2012, Setzer regretted the decision to dissolve the group saying "it was silly to break up the Stray Cats at the peak of our success".

 Setzer embarked on a solo career, exchanging his rockabilly focus for a more wide-ranging roots rock/Americana sound on the 1986 album The Knife Feels Like Justice.
 He dubbed his new band Brian Setzer & the Radiation Ranch, drawing the name from the title of one of his new songs.
 They played their first major concert at the 1985 Farm Aid benefit festival.

 Rocker and Phantom formed a trio called Phantom, Rocker & Slick (the "Slick" being former David Bowie guitarist Earl Slick) whose debut album contained the single "Men Without Shame"; guest musicians on this record included Keith Richards of The Rolling Stones and pianist Nicky Hopkins.

 In 1986, the Stray Cats reunited in Los Angeles, and recorded the covers-heavy Rock Therapy.
 A lengthy hiatus followed, but in 1989 they reunited once again for the album Blast Off!, which was accompanied by a tour with blues guitarist Stevie Ray Vaughan.
 No longer with EMI America, they entered the studio with Nile Rodgers for another album, Let's Go Faster, issued by Liberation in 1990.
 After 1992's Dave Edmunds-produced Choo Choo Hot Fish, and the cover album Original Cool, the group called it quits again.